up42/mosaicing/README.md

 ### Authentication

-To use the mosaicing Jupyter notebook you need an UP42 account - sign up [here](https://console.up42.com/)!
+To use the mosaicking Jupyter notebook you need an UP42 account - sign up [here](https://console.up42.com/)!
 Copy your Project ID and Project API Key from the Developer tab in your project page.

 ### Setup